 - " Expand efforts to proactively engage with schools, community organizations, students, families, institutions, and other stakeholders on FAFSA/WASFA filing.
-Begin efforts in the spring of 2025. - " Share consistent financial aid information with priority populations.
-This includes Black, Indigenous, Latino, Native Hawaiian and Pacific Islander students, students from low-income families, students from mixed-status families, and all marginalized groups. - " Leverage OtterBot to connect with trusted messengers in regional communities.
-Provide relevant, customized, and timely information around college-going and financial aid applications and programs.
+Begin efforts in the spring of 2025. - Share consistent financial aid information with priority populations.
+This includes Black, Indigenous, Latino, Native Hawaiian and Pacific Islander students, students from low-income families, students from mixed-status families, and all marginalized groups.